jwowillo/jwowillo/content/trim/main.md

 <center>![Turkey Leg]({{ static }}/trim/leg.png)</center>

-`trim` is a web application framework which allows for efficient development by removing boilerplate and providing commonly used functionality.
+`trim` is a web application framework which allows efficient development by removing boilerplate and providing commonly used functionality.

 ```